Why study this course

 We're based in one of the UK's most affordable cities.
 Find out more about living costs in Cardiff.

 This BSc course is full-time over three academic years (four including the Professional Training Year option), with 120 credits attained in each year.
 Year one is made up of six 20-credit modules, with three 40-credit modules taught in year two.
 In the final year, the research project carries 30 credits and is accompanied by three 30-credit modules.
+While we aim to offer as much flexibility as possible in our courses, module choice may be restricted on the basis of Entry Degree to provide capacity on core modules which are required for some degree schemes.

 Year one modules involve lectures and supporting tutorials providing background theoretical knowledge as well as practical classes.
 All of our degree schemes share a common year one, which covers all aspects of the biosciences and has the big advantage of giving you flexibility of degree choice.
 Classes provide students with IT skills for biologists along with an understanding of statistical analysis of data, and coursework is used to develop written and oral communication skills.